Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

  For the full example program, see ``examples/global_attributes.py``.

-Writing to variable
+Writing to a variable
 --------------------

  Once a netCDF variable instance is created, writing the variable must be done while the file is in data mode.
 Then for writing, there are two options:

-Option1 Indexer (or slicing) syntax
+Option 1 Indexer (or slicing) syntax
- You can just treat the variable like an numpy array and assign data to a slice.
+ You can just treat the variable like an ``numpy`` array and assign data to a slice.
 Slices are specified as a `start:stop:step` triplet.

  .. code-block:: Python